ecotalisman/python-fullstack-javarush-course/README.md

 ## Detailed Curriculum

 ### Module 1: Python CORE
+Introduction to Python programming and a strong foundation for further backend/fullstack learning.
 - Setting up Python and PyCharm, creating and structuring a project.
 - Introduction to Python: variables, data types, data input, loops, and conditionals.
 - Data type conversion, string concatenation.